kaulquappe23/a2b_human_mesh/README.md

 ```

 ### Training on fit3D
 Training on fit3D is executed analogous to ASPset.
-The csv files for fit3D can be downloaded (here)[TODO].
+The csv files for one exemplary cross-validation run (s11 as the validation subject) for fit3D can be downloaded (here)[https://mediastore.rz.uni-augsburg.de/get/0fVLo70EAJ/].
 Since we use cross-validation here, you need to specify in the config file, on which validation subject you want to train (adjust the parameter named `PREDICTION_PATH_2D` to the location where the `train.csv`and `val.csv` files are stored).
-The vitpose files are structured such that the folder name is the subject name of the validation subject.
+The vitpose files should structured such that the folder name is the subject name of the validation subject.

 ### Training on AMASS and Human3.6m
 Follow the instructions of the [original repository](https://github.com/goldbricklemon/uplift-upsample-3dhpe) to setup the dataset(s), download the pre-trained models, and run the code.
 Since the code is a sub-repository here, the only difference for running is that you need to add the `uplift_upsample` prefix to the train/eval calls, etc. Pretrained weights can be downloaded from the original repository in `.h5` format and reused in this repository.

 ### Uplift Upsample Evaluation

 You can either evaluate your own trained model, or use our pretrained weights.
 We provide the weights for the ASPset and fit3D datasets.
 For fit3D, we perform a leave-one-out cross-validation.
 Therefore, pretrained weights are available for each left-out subject.
 The left-out subject is contained in the filename.
 The weights can be downloaded [here](https://mediastore.rz.uni-augsburg.de/get/E_hsThx4v0/).
 Put the weights in the folder `./uplift_upsample/pretrained_weights`.
+For fit3d, the model name contains the left-out subject.

 Run the evaluation with the following command:
 ```bash
 python -m uplift_upsample.eval --dataset <aspset/fit3d> --weights <path/to/weights/file> --config ./uplift_upsample/experiments/<config>.json --savefile <path/wehere/results/are/stored.pkl> --dataset_3d_path <path/to/aspset> --test_subset <val/test> --gpu_id 0 --model <model/ema_model>
 ```
 For fit3D, you need to use `val` as the `test_subset` and `model` as the `model` name.
 For ASPset, use `test` as the `test_subset` and the `ema_model` as the `model`.
 The savefile can now be used to run IK on.
 We always use the stride 5 evaluation since it is the best, but you can also try with other strides.
-We also provide our results that you can download here: TODO